Endpoint Symmetries of Helicity Amplitudes: Polarisation vectors

 It is intuitively clear that the helicity for the second spinor moving into the opposite direction as compared to the first one is just flipped.
 On top of that there is some freedom in redefining the phase.
 Let $\chi_a(k, \la)$ ($a = 1,2$) be a two-spinor of the spinorial Lorenzt group $SL(2,\mathbf{C})$ then \cite{JW59,Haber:1994pe}

 where $-k$ above corresponds to $(k_0,-\vec{k})$.
-It is possible to choose the phase $\xi_\lambda = 1$ (Jacob-Wick phase convention \cite{JW59,Haber:1994pe}) which we shall adapt throughout.
-Since any polarization vector can be built from the spinor no phases appear for any of them.
+It is possible to choose the phase $\xi_\lambda = 1$ (Jacob-Wick phase convention \cite{JW59,Haber:1994pe}) which we shall adapt throughout.\footnote{However, if there are multiple channels then the phase has to be specified cf. \cite{Marangotto:2019ucc}.} Since any polarisation vector can be built from the spinor no phases appear for any of them.
 In particular for the vector: $ \omega_\mu(-k,\bar \la) = \omega_\mu(k, \la) $.